hazdik/clone-of-FB-sixth-sense/README.md

 yolo here's the code.
 FB sucks.
 Got the extension from: /Users/calefornia/Library/Application Support/Google/Chrome/Default/Extensions/{id}

-I don't know what the keys are under the metadata folder, but I went ahead and deleted them just in case.
-I'll try to add this as an unpacked extension later to confirm it works without them elsewhere.
+This still works, so enable dev mode and load this as an unpacked extension. (you probably already knew that :)

 Mark, you are bad for the internet.
+I don't like you.